 They're rarely mentioned today, but in the mid-'70s, the Bay City Rollers were a worldwide sensation.
 After missing the charts with a handful of early singles, the tartan-clad Scottish pop group found their audience, and by 1975, they'd unleashed a torrent of teen screaming that came to be known as "Rollermania."

-Of course, as any star that's been in the midst of their own mania can attest, all that attention can easily get out of hand — and it definitely did for the Rollers on May 18, 1975, when the group appeared as part of a BBC-sponsored event at Mallory Park, a racetrack in England's East Midlands.
+As any star that's been in the midst of their own mania can attest, all that attention can easily get out of hand — and it definitely did for the Rollers on May 18, 1975, when the group appeared as part of a BBC-sponsored event at Mallory Park, a racetrack in England's East Midlands.
 One in a series of "Fun Days" hosted by the network, it was supposed to be a relatively undemanding public appearance that wouldn't even involve a concert; instead, it ended in chaos, with band members being desperately ferried off an island while hordes of fans tried to swim to their idols.

 "The Mallory Park circuit has a large lagoon in the middle of it and a couple of small islands at one side," explained legendary DJ John Peel.
 "The Bay City Rollers were being helicoptered onto the small island one at a time.
 Now the only security available were – for reasons that I have never known, but I don’t want to know really, it’s just the whole thing is so wonderful – were members of the BBC sub-aqua club."